SansGuidon/bookmarks/README.md

 * [enocom/gopher-reading-list](https://github.com/enocom/gopher-reading-list) - A Gopher's Reading List : a reading list of blog posts about Go.
 * [Alex Dzyoba](https://alex.dzyoba.com/blog/go-prometheus-service/) - (2018) Instrumenting a Go service for Prometheus
 * [ksimka/go-is-not-good](https://github.com/ksimka/go-is-not-good) - A curated list of articles complaining that go (golang) isn't good enough
+* [Loris Cro](https://kristoff.it/blog/why-go-and-not-rust/) - (2019) Why Go and not Rust? | What's the role of Go in a universe where Rust exists?

 ## Groovy
 * [Stack Overflow](https://stackoverflow.com/questions/35187151/using-groovy-how-do-you-pipe-multiple-shell-commands) - how to pipe multiple shell commands